HSAnet/reverse-traceroute/README.md

 # Reverse Traceroute
 Reverse traceroute is an extension to ICMP, enabling hosts to request traceroute measurements back to themselves from a remote target.
+Additionally, the client may request indirect traces from a remote endpoint towards an arbitrary target if the remote endpoint allows it.
 For detailed information about reverse traceroute and its concepts, have a look at the [resources](#resources).

 This repository contains reference implementations for reverse traceroute client and server applications.